thesyntaxslinger/syntaxslinger.com/docs/docs/networking/dns.md

 I mainly have 2 domains for DNS.
 One is my bought domain from a domain registrar, and the other is for local DNS within the homelab.

-I have 2 configured so that internally, services can communitcate with their `localdomain` addresses and end users can communicate with the front-facing Let's Encrypt domain that points to my [Caddy](https://github.com/caddyserver/caddy) LXC container.
+I have 2 configured so that internally, services can communicate with their `localdomain` addresses and end users can communicate with the front-facing Let's Encrypt domain that points to my [Caddy](https://github.com/caddyserver/caddy) LXC container.